St Veep

 St Veep (Sen Vip) is a civil parish in Cornwall, England, United Kingdom, situated above the east bank of the River Fowey about three miles (5 km) south-east of Lostwithiel.
 It is bordered by the parishes of St Winnow to the north-west, Boconnoc to the north, Lanreath to the east Polperro to the south-east and Lanteglos to the south.
 The River Fowey forms its western boundary.
 The parish is named after Saint Veep of whom little is known (not even whether the saint was male or female).

 Part of the village of Lerryn is in St Veep parish.
 The hamlets of Cliff, Higher Penpol, Middle Penpol and Lower Penpol are all within the parish.

 History

 The parish church was originally dedicated to Saint Veep, but when it was rebuilt in 1336 it was rededicated to Saint Quiricus and Saint Julietta.

 Following the Prayer Book Rebellion of 1549, a number of well-known Cornish figures and priests were murdered or hanged in Cornwall.
 These included Richard Bennet, vicar of St Veep, under the direct orders of Anthony Kingston, Provost Marshal serving under King Edward VI.

-Valuable church silverware, which had been deposited with Lloyds Bank of St Austell and subsequently lost, was rediscovered in 2015 at a storage facility near Glasgow.
-Items included a communion cup (dated 1579), silver flagon tankard (1737) and a silver plate (1738).
+Rare and valuable church silverware, which had been deposited with a branch of Lloyds Bank in St Austell.
+Which was subsequently lost, was rediscovered in 2015 at an aircraft hanger used as a storage facility near Glasgow.
+After numerous attempts to recover the treasures, unbeknown to the church, Lloyds had sub-contracted the handling of the antiques to the security company G4S.
+The returned items included an “extremely rare” Chalice communion cup, dated 1579, with an estimated worth of £4000.
+Also a silver flagon tankard (1737) and a silver communion Paten (1738).